Subscribe via RSS Feed

 Have you heard of plantar fasciitis before?
 It all starts at the plantar fascia — the tissue along the bottom of your foot that connects your heel bone to your toes.
-Sometimes certain activities that you do can cause you heel pain resulting in inflammation of the plantar fascia, called plantar fasciitis.
+Sometimes certain activities can cause you heel pain resulting in inflammation of the plantar fascia, called plantar fasciitis.
 It’s very common and I see it a lot at work.

 Are your first steps out of bed painful in the morning, but seem to improve throughout the day as you walk?
 Or does your heel pain worsen after you get done jogging?